Center for Christianity

 Engage the University

 Bridging the gap between what we learn in church on Sunday and what we learn in lectures and labs throughout the week, we equip students and faculty to engage the university with Christian understanding.
-Students and faculty well informed about Christian doctrine, respectful and curious about other sources of knowledge, and eager to dialogue across difference will be winsome witnesses for Christ at Duke and beyond.
+Students and faculty who are well-informed about Christian doctrine, respectful and curious about other sources of knowledge, and eager to dialogue across differences will be winsome witnesses for Christ at Duke and beyond.

 What we offer